Alex3040/COIT13240/Journals/Week05.md

 In the picture below, it can be seen how I used OpenSSL on my virtual machine to encrypt a message for Seungeun Lee
 <img width="1046" height="357" alt="image" src="https://github.com/user-attachments/assets/fdedfbd8-89b9-4304-82a9-dc540ff14d51" />

+# 2. Reflection

+## 2.1 What did I learn

+This week I learnt more about how RSA works and how public and private keys are generated.
+By manually calculating the RSA values, I got a better understanding of how the prime numbers, phi(n) and the exponents are connected together.
+I also got more experience using OpenSSL on Linux to generate keypairs and encrypt messages using another person’s public key.

+## 2.2 Issues and Solutions

+One issue I had was calculating the value for d manually, because it became confusing quite quickly.
+I solved this by using Python and the pow() function, which made the calculations a lot easier to understand.

+I also had some small issues with OpenSSL commands at first, mainly because different commands are needed depending on the key or file being used.
+After testing a few commands and checking the outputs carefully, I managed to get everything working properly.

+## 2.3 How did I improve

+I improved my understanding of public key cryptography and became more comfortable using RSA in both manual calculations and OpenSSL.
+I also improved my Linux terminal skills and got more confident using encryption related commands on my Ubuntu virtual machine.